 Dropshipping has become popular among ecommerce sellers over the past few years, and it’s easy to see why.
-It’s convenient, it gets rid of the risks associated with inventory management and forecasting, and it means you don’t have to carry any extra stock, which could save you money.
+It’s convenient, it gets rid of the risks associated with inventory and supply chain management and forecasting, and it means you don’t have to carry any extra stock, which could save you money.

 But dropshipping isn’t for everyone.
 It reduces the amount of control you have over your supply chain and the quality of the product.
 Letting your customers deal directly with your suppliers can also make the purchasing process feel less personal, and many dropshipping suppliers forego customer service entirely.

 Further reading: How to Start a Dropshipping Business

 Consider using Amazon fulfillment services

 This is basically an Amazon-operated dropshipping service.
 Businesses who use Fulfillment by Amazon (FBA) automatically qualify for selling through Amazon Prime, are allowed to sell and ship products through FBA even if the sale doesn’t occur on Amazon, and get to benefit from Amazon’s speed, scale and efficiency.

 But there are drawbacks too.
 Many sellers who use the service report an increase in returns, due to Amazon’s liberal return policy.
 The company uses Amazon-branded boxes for FBA shipments, which means you lose control over product branding.
 Amazon also charges for any inventory they store for you, which can get cut into your bottom line, and you need to transport your inventory to Amazon’s warehouses, which can be a hassle.